ui/stamps-api-docs/source/redemption_api.rst

                     Contains id, reward, and stamps_used customer            Customer information after successful
                     redemption.
-Contains id and stamps_remaining. vouchers            Voucher information if redemption is generating one.
-This field do not exist if redemption is not creating voucher. errors              Errors encountered when processing request (if any)
+Contains id and stamps_remaining. vouchers            Voucher information if redemption is generating one, This field do not exist if redemption is not creating voucher. errors              Errors encountered when processing request (if any)
 =================== ==============================